-On November 5, 2021, the Company entered into a mineral claims purchase agreement with United Mineral Services Ltd. ("UMS") to acquire a 100% interest in the Jake mineral property consisting of four staked claims owned by UMS and a 100% interest in five adjacent claims owned by Electrum Resource Corporation ("Electrum"), an arm's length third party (the "Jake Property").
-The Jake Property consists of a block of 10 contiguous mineral claims that cover an area of approximately 2,608 ha.
-All of the mineral claims currently have an expiry date of October 31, 2029, except for one newly acquired claim (Jake East) which was added to the Jake Property by staking on April 7, 2023.
+On November 5, 2021, the Company entered into a mineral claims purchase agreement with United Mineral Services Ltd. ("UMS") to acquire 100% interest in the Jake mineral property consisting of four staked claims (the "Jake Property") and obtained an additional option to purchase 100% of five adjacent claims owned by Electrum Resource Corporation ("Electrum"), an arm's length third party.
+The Property consists of a block of 12 contiguous mineral claims that cover an area of approximately 3,381 ha.
+All of the mineral claims currently have Good To Date (Expiry Date) of October 31, 2029, except for Jake East (April 7, 2025) and two newly acquired claims (More Jake and Jake EXT) which were added to the claims block by staking on April 8, 2024 and have expiry date of April 8, 2025.